mortaca/RGB-Pi/FAQ.md

 15. Can I connect a power switch or the joysticks through the GPIO?
 16. Why the TV channel is no selected automatically?
 17. Vertical games are seen on the side, how can I change them?
+18. Can I upgrade the system from within Recalbox?
-18. I have a question that is not on the list
+19. I have a question that is not on the list
 ---------------------------------------------------------------------------------------------------
 Answers:
 1. The flat cable can not exceed 25cm to avoid getting interference when it is a non-insulated cable.